patrickm10/Coding-Assessment/README.md

 ## Bioinformatics and Data Handling Using Python

 ### Libraries Used:
-CSV
-OS
-Requests
+CSV,
+OS,
+Requests,
+Ensembl API,
 Pybedtools
-Ensembl API